 The Best Cat Litter for the Environment

 This is where great controversies reside over whether a litter made from one material or another is the most sustainable, has the lowest carbon footprint, is biodegradable, is compostable, does not contain chemicals that later enter the environment, and generally injures the environment the least.
 While that sounds like a lot to consider, it doesn't have to be complicated.

-Once you’ve narrowed down litters that are good for your cat—litters that are naturally scented or non-scented, that are soft, and that are 99% or more dust-free, then consider how those options are produced.
-Given how competitive the cat litter market is, you won’t have to work hard to see which litters are loud and proud about how eco-friendly they are.
-You’ll see it on packaging and you can look for more detailed proof on their website (which means, if you can’t find information about how eco-friendly a cat litter is, then it’s not a good option).
+Once you've narrowed down litters that are good for your cat—litters that are naturally scented or non-scented, that are soft, and that are low-dust, then consider how those options are produced.
+Given how competitive the cat litter market is, you won't have to work hard to see which litters are loud and proud about how eco-friendly they are.
+You'll see it on packaging and you can look for more detailed proof on their website (which means, if you can't find information about how eco-friendly a cat litter is, then it's not a good option).